How can I break free from sin?

 5) Take every thought captive

-To overcome our enemies, the place of attack should always be directed to their weakest point.
+To overcome an enemy, the place of attack should always be directed to their weakest point.
 The tempter is our enemy and we are his.
 And his tactic to overcome us is striking at our thought process.

 6) Learn to recognize the result of sin

 When you get tempted – and we all do, look ahead and see the result of sin.
 See the guilt; the fallen place from grace it will bring; the necessity of the process of repentance to obtain restoration and reconciliation with God.
-James teaches that those who befriend the world (i.e. through sinning) makes themselves an enemy of God (Jas 4:4).
+James teaches that those who befriend the world (i.e. through sinning) make themselves an enemy of God (Jas 4:4).
 The aftermath of sin is never worth the temporal gratification it promises.
-Plus; you will have strengthened the devil’s foothold again in your life.
+Plus; you will have strengthened the devil’s foothold again in your life, entrenching yourself deeper in the bondage of sin.

 7) Practice resisting the tempter